andrewangelle/react-paypal-button/README.md

         onPaymentError={(msg) => console.log('payment error', msg)}
         onShippingChange={(data) => {
           console.log('onShippingChange', data)
-          const shippingAmount = 1.00
           // run code to calculate and update your shipping charges
-          // this callback will also work as an async funciton
+          // this callback will also work as an async function
-          // must return a number
+          // you can optionally return a number representing the new shipping amount return 1.00
-          return shippingAmount
         }}
       />
     )